Nu Scorpii: Multiplicity

 Nu Scorpii is a septuple star system.
 It is one of only two such known systems, the other being AR Cassiopeiae.
 Higher-multiplicity star systems are uncommon because they are less stable than their simpler counterparts, and often decay into smaller systems.

 Nu Scorpii is split into two groups, Nu Scorpii AB and Nu Scorpii CD.
 Nu Scorpii CD is located 41 arcseconds away from Nu Scorpii A, and is also known as HR 6026.
+Nu Scorpii AB and CD cannot be resolved using the naked eye, but can be resolved using a telescope.

+Visibility

+The system as a whole has an apparent magnitude of around +4, meaning it can be seen with the naked eye under good conditions.

 Nu Scorpii A

 Nu Scorpii A is the brightest member of the system.
 It has an apparent magnitude from 4.35, meaning that it can be seen with the naked eye.
-However, Nu Scorpii AB and CD cannot be resolved using the naked eye, but it can be resolved using a telescope.

 Nu Scorpii A is itself a triple star system.
-The main component of Nu Scorpii A is known as Nu Scorpii Aab, and it is a single-lined spectroscopic binary.
+The inner pair is known as Nu Scorpii Aab, and it is a single-lined spectroscopic binary.
 Its components cannot be resolved but the stars' movements cause periodic Doppler shifts in their spectra.
 "Single-lined" means that light from only one of the stars can be detected.
 The pair has an orbital period of 5.5521 days and an eccentricity of 0.11, and an estimated separation of about 1.057 milliarcseconds.
 The brighter component, Nu Scorpii Aa, has a spectral type of B3V implying a B-type main sequence star.
 The fainter component, Nu Scorpii Ab, is thought to have an apparent magnitude of 6.90.

-Nu Scorpii Ac is the third component of the Nu Scorpii A subsystem.
-63 milliarcseconds away, it has an apparent magnitude of 6.62.
+The outer star, Nu Scorpii Ac, is 63 milliarcseconds away from the inner pair and it has an apparent magnitude of 6.62.

 Nu Scorpii B

-Nu Scorpii B is part of the Nu Scorpii AB sub-system and orbits Nu Scorpii A. It has an apparent magnitude of 5.40, but its spectral type is unknown.
+Nu Scorpii B is part of the Nu Scorpii AB sub-system and orbits the three Nu Scorpii A stars.
 Nu Scorpii A and B are separated by 1.305 arcseconds; this translates to an orbital period of over 452 years, so no orbital motion has been detected.
+It has an apparent magnitude of 5.40, but its spectral type is unknown.

 Nu Scorpii CD

 Nu Scorpii CD is also a triple star system.
-The primary component of the system, Nu Scorpii C, is a late B-type giant with a spectral type of B9III.
+The primary component of the system, Nu Scorpii C, is a late B-type main sequence star with a spectral type of B8V.
 With an apparent magnitude of 6.90, it outshines its fainter companion, Nu Scorpii D, which only has an apparent magnitude of 7.39.
 The two are separated by about 2 arcseconds.

-Nu Scorpii D, with an apparent magnitude of 7.39, is the faintest component of the Nu Scorpii system.
+Nu Scorpii D, with an apparent magnitude of 7.39, is the faintest component of the Nu Scorpii system and has a spectral class of B9V.
 It is one of a class of chemically peculiar stars known as Ap/Bp stars; in particular, it has strong silicon emission lines.
-It too is likely also another spectroscopic binary: Nu Scorpii Da is another B9III-type star, similar to Nu Scorpii C, but very little is known about Nu Scorpii Db.
+It too is likely also another spectroscopic binary: Nu Scorpii Da is another late B star, similar to Nu Scorpii C, but very little is known about Nu Scorpii Db.